-The MEMAN project will support European companies in the metal mechanical sector in their efforts to maximise their resource saving potential and increase competitiveness.
-The project is based on an innovative approach that addresses optimisation of whole manufacturing value chain instead of isolated single company or process optimisation, and includes energy, raw materials, and other supplies.
+The MEMAN project supported European companies in the metal mechanical sector in their efforts to maximise their resource saving potential and increase competitiveness.
+The project was based on an innovative approach that addresses optimisation of whole manufacturing value chain instead of isolated single company or process optimisation, and includes energy, raw materials, and other supplies.

-Project partners will be working on optimising resource efficiency across the complete metal mechanical value chain, from casting and machining to surface finishing.
-This will be done through:
+Project partners worked on optimising resource efficiency across the complete metal mechanical value chain, from casting and machining to surface finishing.
+This was done through:

 To achieve MEMAN’s overarching goals, the project’s work plan is divided into 11 work packages: